msxrx/ansible-role-ps3netsrv/README.md

 # port that ps3netsrv will be available on
 ps3netsrv_port: "38008"

-# ID of the user the application runs as.
+# ID of the user the application runs as
 USER_ID: 1000

-# Group ID of the user the application runs as.
+# Group ID of the user the application runs as
 GROUP_ID: 1000

 # Timezone of the container